SMSpp-Project/smspp-project/README.md

 wget -qO- https://gitlab.com/smspp/smspp-project/-/raw/develop/INSTALL.sh | sudo --without-cplex --without-gurobi bash
 ```

-Finally, if you are already inside the cloned repository, you can run the script via:
+Otherwise, if you are already inside the cloned repository, you can run the
+script via:

 ```powershell
 # Windows (from a PowerShell with administrative privileges)